ProvenzaLab/AutomatedSleepEMAs/README.md

 Use '--dry' argument if you are not defining your own Oura and Qualtrics ID's in 'config.json'.
 'python sleep_ema_demo.py --dry'

 Edit 'config.json' with Oura Ring tokens and Qualtrics IDs to trigger EMAs.
-Make sure